TOKUJI/BlackBull/README.md

 These are todo for the developper.

-1. Response (JSON, HTML, Stream, WebSocket)
+1. Response (Stream)
+1. Cacheing
 1. Event handling (?)
-1. Server
+1. Server (HTTP2, HTTP1.1, WebSocket)
 1. Template
 1. Model
-1. Cacheing